PJ-Caleon/Meow/README.md

 ---
 ## **📌 Version 1 (November 23, 2024)**
-- 📂 **Improved Database System** – Allows for flexible backend adjustments to the dataset
+- 🛢 **Hardcoded Database System** – The initial version featured a basic, built-in dataset within the layout file.
-- Checkbox of all cats
-- Copy paste button
-- Hard Coded Databse within the Layout file
+- ✅ **Checkbox for All Cats** – Easily mark attendance by selecting checkboxes.
+- 📋 **Copy-Paste Button** – Instantly copy the checked names and paste them into the chat.

 ## **📌 Version 2 (March 2, 2025)**
 - 📂 **Improved Database System** – Allows for flexible backend adjustments to the dataset